akankshanb/Bot-Engine/DEPLOY.md

 ```
 Note the following:
 1. x-axis and y-axis labels are column names in the dataset, so they should match.
-2. The column names should be in lowercase.
-3. The plot-type supports only for 'scatterplot', 'boxplot' and 'barplot'.
+2. The plot-type supports only for 'scatterplot', 'boxplot' and 'barplot'.
-4. You can download the test datasets from location given below
+3. You can download the test datasets from location given below.
-5. The trigger word 'plot' has to be in lowercase only.
+4. The trigger word 'plot' has to be in lowercase only.
 ```
 Test Datasets:
 [petals](https://github.ncsu.edu/csc510-fall2019/CSC510-22/blob/master/plotbot/puppeteer/test/dataset.csv) Column names :